psosera/ttap/data-structures-book/src/hierarchical-structures.md

 Here the element 5 is the root.
 The root has two subtrees.
 The left subtree contains the elements 1, 2, and 3.
-The right sub-tree contains the elements, 6, 7, 9, and 11.
+The right subtree contains the elements, 6, 7, 9, and 11.
-We can identify any of the sub-trees by its root, e.g., the subtree rooted at 3 contains itself, 1, and 2.
+We can identify any of the subtrees by its root, e.g., the subtree rooted at 3 contains itself, 1, and 2.
 The subtree rooted at 7 contains itself and 6.
-As a degenerate case, the sub-tree rooted at 11 only contains itself, but it is still a tree, nevertheless.
+As a degenerate case, the subtree rooted at 11 only contains itself, but it is still a tree, nevertheless.

 For any two elements in the tree we can talk about the relationship induced by the tree’s structure.
-For example, 7 appears as the root of the left sub-tree rooted at 9.
+For example, 7 appears as the root of the left subtree rooted at 9.
 Therefore, we say that 7 is a _child_ of 9; conversely, 9 is the _parent_ of 7.
 We’ll use all sorts of similar terminology to denote these parent-child relations as is appropriate for the domain, e.g., subordinate and boss for the corporate domain or subclass and superclass for the living organism domain.